tahoe-lafs/magic-folder/docs/downloader.rst

 Audience: developers working on magic-folder itself

+**NOTE**: this document is currently "aspirational" -- not all features described below exist.

 This describes the general operation of the remote to local synchronization as outlined in "the Leif Design" (see :ref:`Leif's
 Proposal: Magic-Folder "single-file" snapshot design`).